 - If an official complaint has been filed with ADGA, and there is justifiable cause to question parentage of a goat.
 In this situation, the Executive Committee may require the goat, sire and dam or other relatives to be DNA typed, however, ADGA will not be involved in the physical procurement of genetic material of individual animals.
-The expenses of DNA typing in this case will be allocated as the Executive Committee determines. - 2.
-If there is a parentage or identity determination to be made on a goat, expenses shall be the responsibility of the breeder per Sec.
-A(5) above in the case of an exclusion.
+The expenses of DNA typing in this case will be allocated as the Executive Committee determines. - If there is a parentage or identity determination to be made on a goat, expenses shall be the responsibility of the breeder per Sec.
+A(5) above in the case of an exclusion

 All information concerning the DNA types of specific individuals is confidential and remains the property of ADGA.
 Questions, problems and complaints regarding DNA types of specific individuals will be handled through the Executive Committee and one member of the ADGA Office Staff.

-E. PROTOCOL FOR RESOLVING QUESTIONS $\underline{\textbf{AND}}$ PARENTAGE
+D. PROTOCOL FOR RESOLVING QUESTIONS AND PARENTAGE

 - The ADGA Performance Programs Manager shall be responsible for handling any questions or problems raised during DNA typing procedures on animals registered, recorded or applied for registration or recordation with the American Dairy Goat Association. - 2.
-If a question or problem occurs during DNA typing, the Performance Programs Manager shall contact the owner and/or breeder of record for information regarding the parentage or identification of the animal(s) in question.
-The Performance Programs Manager should elicit as much information as possible regarding the sire and dam, potential for alternate sires or dams, and the circumstances surrounding the breeding and kidding.
-Information regarding kid identification should also be obtained. - 3.
-The Performance Programs Manager additional samples for DNA typing as needed to resolve any parentage or identification questions arising from the results of any ADGA DNA typing.
-If either or both the sire or dam listed on the registration/recordation does not qualify as parents, then further samples must be submitted to determine the correct parentage and the registration or recordation certificate will be changed to list the correct parentage.
+Upon receipt of a parentage exclusion in a registered animal the performance programs manager will send the submitter, owner, and breeder of the excluded animal a written notification (email or letter) within 2 business days and initiate resolution efforts.
+Additionally, all persons owning animals affected through pedigree by the exclusion will be send a written notification within 30 business days of the exclusion results.
+The submitter or owner and if available, the breeder, have 30 business days as outlined in the notification to respond to the request for additional information.
+Failure to respond by all parties by the provided deadline will result in placing the affected animals as inactive in the registry. - a.
+Once affected animals are designated as inactive, - b.
+All downstream progeny animals will also be placed in inactive status. - Animals placed as inactive will be identified as exclusion affected/pending resolution if resolution efforts fail. - d.
+Registration will only resume once the investigation is complete and the animal(s) are eligible for active inclusion in an ADGA registry herd book. - e.
+Animals will be returned to active status within 10 days of resolution of parentage. - 3.
+The Performance Programs Manager shall request additional samples for DNA typing as needed to resolve any parentage or identification questions arising from the results of any ADGA DNA typing.
+If either or both the sire or dam listed on the registration/ recordation does not qualify as parents, then further samples must be submitted to determine the correct parentage and the registration or recordation certificate will be changed to list the correct parentage.
 If further samples are not available to resolve the parentage questions or if the issue cannot be resolved, then the offspring would be registered/recorded in the appropriate herd book or removed from the registry.